 Continued refinement of conceptual, observational, technical, and interpretive skills in the development of a coherent body of work.
+(Fall and spring)

-- 433 Portfolio Preparation (3).
+433 Portfolio Preparation (3).
 Prereq: ART 370.

 Prepares students to enter the work force.
-Individual attention is provided to refine portfolios and make them more competitive, along with creating and producing a resume and self-promotion piece. - 440-441 Photography V-VI (3-3).
+Individual attention is provided to refine portfolios and make them more competitive, along with creating and producing a resume and self-promotion piece.

+440-441 Photography V-VI (3-3).
 Prereq: ART 340-341.

 ART 440: Lighting techniques as applied to environmental and studio portrait photography.

 ART 441: Emphasis on photography as a collateral medium to language and graphic design in the communication of a marketing message.
-Explores lighting and product photography in a commercial context. - 450-451 Studio Painting V-VI (3-3).
+Explores lighting and product photography in a commercial context.
+(Fall and spring)

+450-451 Studio Painting V-VI (3-3).
 Prereq: ART 350-351.

 Emphasis on experimentation and innovation in painting.
+(Fall and spring)